LoginRadius/engineering-portal/content/blog/css3-accordion/index.md

     transition: background-color 0.1s;
 }
 ```
 Now, we will make the color of the label darker when the user hovers on it.
-This is also just to make the user know that he/she has placed the cursor on something that can be clicked.
+This is also to make the user know that he/she has placed the cursor on something that can be clicked.

 ```css
 .accordion__label:hover{
     background-color: rgba(0, 0, 0, 0.1);
 }
 ```
 Next up, we will style the content of the accordion and set the following properties:

-  - ```background: white``` to make the background color of the content of the accordion white.
+  - `background: white` to make the background color of the content of the accordion white.
-  - ```line-height: 1.6``` to increase the the line height of the text in the content.
+  - `line-height: 1.6` to increase the line-height of the text in the content.
-  - ```font-size: 0.85em``` to set the font size of the text of the content.
+  - `font-size: 0.85em` to set the font size of the text of the content.
-  - ```display: none``` this is the most important property here, so that we can hide the content of the accordion tab by default until the label is clicked.
+  - `display: none` this is the most important property here so that we can hide the content of the accordion tab by default until the label is clicked.

 So when we put it together, we have this:

 ```css
 .accordion__content{
     background: white;